mukil/dm4-mail/README.md

 There you can change the value for **Mail Transfer Agent Host** and choose a default *From* contact for mails send.

-you can also change the default *Recipient Type* and the base *Topic Type* list of autocompletion
+You can also change the default *Recipient Type* and the list of *Topic Types* used during autocompletion.

 Note: After each change to the configuration you have to use the *Reload* command the Topic provides.